 General Introduction & Components of an ICAO SMS

 Review of ICAO SMS Driven Objectives

-Introduction – What is safety performance
+Introduction – What is Safety Performance

-What is the Difference between AloS and SPI’s
+Considering the Difference between AloS and SPI’s

 A Practical guide to Implementing and managing SPI’s within your organisation